vidibus/vidibus-secure/README.md

 ## Copyright

-Copyright (c) 2010-2011 Andre Pankratz.
+&copy; 2010-2011 Andre Pankratz.
 See LICENSE for details.